nkh/ftl/config/ftl/man/ftl.md

 	by_file_global_reset_dir	# keep selected files, all tabs, exclusive by_no_extension			# keep files not matching extensions by_only_tagged			# keep tagged files
-	by_size				# keep files over minimum size
+	by_regexp			# keep files, filter with regexp or fyzzy by_size				# keep files over minimum size

 	Set reverse-filter «⇑a/ª»